manasvigupta/manasvigupta.github.io/_posts/2018-03-31-getting-started-on-contributing-to-apache-kafka-part1.md

 > intellij-idea-community
 {% endhighlight %}

-Also make sure you have installed following intellij plugins - **Scala, Gradle, JUnit**
+Also make sure you have installed following Intellij plugins - **Scala, Gradle, JUnit**

 ### 2. Download Kafka source code
 1. Create a new github account, if you don't have one already